 4. Reporting Verbs

 Next on our list of appropriate academic language constructions are the special types of verbs and phrases that are used to introduce sources of evidence into a piece of academic research.
-As our short course on reporting verbs explains in more detail, because its critical for academics to support their ideas and arguments with sources of published research, the verbs that are uniquely able to assist in this process are very important for researchers.
+As our short reader on reporting verbs explains in more detail, because its critical for academics to support their ideas and arguments with sources of published research, the verbs that are uniquely able to assist in this process are very important for researchers.
 Such verbs as ‘argue’, ‘question’ and ‘report’ that are able to introduce source-based evidence are exemplified below:

 5. Passive Constructions

-As will be explained in detail Lesson 3, it’s generally considered unacademic to use personal pronouns such as ‘I’ or ‘he’ within a piece of formal academic writing.
+As will be explained in detail Chapter 3, it’s generally considered unacademic to use personal pronouns such as ‘I’ or ‘he’ within a piece of formal academic writing.
 Researchers may therefore find themselves using passive constructions (formed with ‘be’ and the past participle) more commonly than in other styles of writing in an attempt to remove these pronouns – omitting the agent of the verb.
 The five most common reasons to use the passive voice when writing academically have been provided for students in the following table:

 6. Subject-Specific Vocabulary